gilcarmel/behavioral/README.md

 ### Preprocessing

 Input images are preprocessed prior to training and inference:
 * Scaling/cropping: images were scaled down to 30% scale, and cropped the top 30% (mostly sky).
 After visually examining the scaled/cropped images, I suspected they still conveyed enough information to make a correct steering prediction (this was confirmed in practice later).
 The smaller images dramatically improved network training time, allowing for more experimentation with preprocessing, architecture, and hyperparemeters.
+It also allowed all the training data to fit in memory, obviating the need to stream it in using a generator.
 * Horizontal flipping: The data was collected driving one way around the looped track, resulting in a much higher proportion of left turns vs right turns.
 After noticing that the model was performing fairly well on left turns but poorly on sharp right turns, I doubled the data set by flipping each image and negating its corresponding steering angle.
 * YUV conversion: My models seemed to perform better with YUV images (vs RGB).
 I found this surprising - I would think the convolutional layers of my model would in a way "figure out" the correct color space.
 I wasn't methodical in verifying the improved performance vs RGB - so I might be overstating the effect.